Do you feel excitement and joy when cooking for your friends and family? And above all, are you a big-time food lover?

 Find a chef you admire and trust to be your mentor.

-Train with different types of chefs in different kitchens.
+Train with different types of chefs in other kitchens.

 Experiment with various culinary ingredients, techniques, and cooking styles.